One thing everybody enjoyed as a child was a good water fight, especially when the summer came around.

 What is Songkran?

+The festival takes place from April 13 to 15, although some areas may celebrate it for a longer period.
 Traditionally, the dates for the festival were set by Brahmin priests, but these days the dates are fixed.

 People also carry sand to their local temple in order to recompense the dirt that they carry away on their feet during the rest of the year.
+The sand is then piled up and decorated with colourful flags.

-Traditionally, Songkran is a time for people to return home to their parents and pay respects to their elders by way of small gifts.
+Songkran is a time for people to return home to their parents and pay respects to their elders by way of small gifts.
 In return, blessings are given by elders to younger folk.

 It is a time for people to reflect on all that their parents and elders have done for them in the past, and most importantly for Thais, an opportunity to have a darn good party.

-Like Christmas and Easter in the UK, the real meaning and traditions behind Songkran have wilted slightly over the years; though one aspect that has increased in popularity is the indiscriminate throwing of water.
+Like Christmas and Easter in the UK, the real meaning and traditions behind Songkran have wilted somewhat over the years; though one aspect that has increased in popularity is the indiscriminate throwing of water.

 Water throwing has its roots in the pouring of purified water on the hands as a sign of respect, which a number of Thais will do to in addition to patting talc onto your cheeks.